lvgl/lv_port_pc_vscode/README.md

 The [LVGL](https://github.com/lvgl/lvgl) is written mainly for microcontrollers and embedded systems, however you can run the library **on your PC** as well without any embedded hardware.
 The code written on PC can be simply copied when your are using an embedded system.

-## (RT)OS support
-Works with any OS like pthred, Windows, FreeRTOS, etc. It has build in support for FreeRTOS.

-- Task Creation: A basic FreeRTOS task was implemented to initialize and run LVGL within the simulated environment.
-- Scheduler Integration: The FreeRTOS scheduler was incorporated to manage the execution of tasks, simulating a real-time environment.
-- LVGL Task Execution: We refactored the original code to run LVGL in a dedicated FreeRTOS task, allowing periodic handling through the FreeRTOS scheduling mechanism.

 ## Get started
 ### Get the PC project